The following is a random sample of typical questions I get from readers.

 These days, I’m mostly listening to history books on the CIA, both World Wars, and the Russian Revolution.
 The Rise and Fall of the Third Reich, Stalin Volume I; Paradoxes of Power, and Ghost Wars: The Secret History of the CIA, Afghanistan, and bin Laden, from the Soviet Invasion to September 10, 2001, are all in my Audible library.
 I spend a lot of time in the car so this way I get a lot of research done.

 I also love love love Dan Carlin’s Hardcore History podcast series.
 Blueprint for Armageddon was amazing as was Wrath of the Khans.
-I’m waiting with baited breath for part two of Supernova in the East.
+I’m waiting with baited breath for part five of Supernova in the East.
 Come on Dan!

 Are you looking for beta readers?